The Univalence Principle

-As noted above, if we add an equality relation on $O$ as well, and make the equality of $A$ heterogeneous:
+As noted above, if we add an equality relation on $O$ as well, and make the equality of $A$ heterogeneous: with suitable congruence axioms, then in a univalent structure both $O$ and $A$ will be sets with standard equality. \end{example}

-with suitable congruence axioms, then in a univalent structure both $O$ and $A$ will be sets with standard equality. \end{example}
+Recall that in \cref{eg:semicats} we considered semicategories, which are directed multigraphs with an associative composition (but no identities).
+We could also consider \defemph{reflexive graphs} , which have identities (i.e., specified loops at each vertex) but no composition.
+We leave it to the reader to design a suitable diagram theory (with and without equality) for such graphs, and to characterize the indiscernibilities in each sort, as well as the morphisms and equivalences of models of the theory.

 \begin{example}[Pre-nets, tensor schemes] A \emph{pre-net} \cite[Definition~3.1]{10.1006/inco.2001.3050} has a type of ``places'' and for each pair of natural numbers $m,n$, a type of ``transitions'' dependent on $m+n$ places.
 The same notion is known under the name of ``tensor scheme'' \cite[Definition~1.4]{joyal-street-tensor-calculus-I}; it is the natural underlying data from which to generate a free monoidal or symmetric-monoidal category.